Ontario College Advanced Diploma | 6 semesters | Barrydowne Campus

 Graduates are eligible to write the national certification examination conducted by the Canadian Society for Medical Laboratory Science (CSMLS).
 Certification qualifies you for registration with the College of Medical Laboratory Technologists of Ontario (CMLTO) or other provincial equivalent which is a requirement to practice in Canada.

-The Medical Laboratory Technology program’s six-year accreditation status is honoured by Accreditation Canada.
+The Medical Laboratory Technology program is an accredited program with Accreditation Canada.

 Please note that possession of the prerequisite course requirements does not guarantee admission.
 If the number of qualified applicants exceeds the number of places available in the program, the College reserves the right to select from among those applicants.
 All students applying by February 1 will be given equal consideration.
 Preference will be given to Ontario residents.
 Please see the Limited Enrolment F.A.Q.'s on our website under "How to Apply" for further details.